Updated May 10th, 2019

 They had everything packed up and were preparing to hand over the keys as soon as the buyer’s funds transferred.
 The buyer had already been approved for the loan, documents were signed, and permission for a funds transfer was underway.

-The sale was postponed 30 days as the lender and buyer sorted things out, and the sellers now had 30 days of extra homeowner’s insurance that they had to get.
-This resulted in start-up fees and other hassles they simply did not want.
+The sale was postponed 30 days until the lender and buyer sorted things out, and the sellers now had 30 days of extra homeowner’s insurance that they had to get.
+This resulted in additional fees and other hassles they simply did not want.

-Another situation that happens more often than not is the buyer will open up a line of credit after the close.
+Another not uncommon situation is the buyer will open up a line of credit after the close.
 This could be in the form of a new credit card or purchasing a car.

 Opening a line of credit usually lowers your credit score a bit and puts you in more debt: two things lenders don’t like to see right before lending a large amount of money to someone.
 When this happens, it either delays the closing date or dissolves the transaction altogether.